 Cameron Stevens (cum laude, Economics honors + PPE honors; George Blair Award for state and local government)

 “The Rose Institute exposed and nurtured my interest in public policy and directed it towards issues that truly mattered to the nearby SoCal community, and I look forward to continuing my civic involvement as a new LA resident after graduation.”

-A sophomore hire, Cameron did a superb job working with Professor Fortner: NY Mayoral; Fortner: “Divided We Fall”; was a member of the team that worked on the Ontario services project.
+A sophomore hire, Cameron quickly earned his way to being Student Manager for 2022-2023.
+He did a superb job working with Professor Fortner: NY Mayoral; Fortner: “Divided We Fall”; was a member of the team that worked on the Ontario services project.
 Cameron also led the Kosmont project and CA Competitiveness and led the whole student team as the student manager for AY2022-2023.
 He will be working with Keyser Marston in Los Angeles where he interned last summer.

 “Through it all, I’ve learned countless lessons, found irreplaceable friends, and made unforgettable memories.
 I’ll miss the Rose workroom more than any other spot at the 5Cs, and I’ll cherish my time here more than any other experience in my undergraduate career.”